Caravan and Tow Vehicle Dynamics

 Caravan and tow vehicle dynamics – maintaining footprint balance

 A rig’s dynamic behaviour depends ultimately on tow vehicle tyre behaviour.
 This necessitates its tyres firmly gripping the road.
 Despite this, some trailer makers maintain that leaf-sprung products do not need shock absorbers.
 They argue that inter-leaf friction provides adequate damping.

-Such damping, however, is only as the spring’s compresses.
-On rebound, however, the spring leaves are no longer in firm sliding contact.
+Such damping, however, only acts as the spring’s compresses.
+On the rebound, however, the spring leaves are no longer held in firm sliding contact.
 As a result, release their rebound energy instantly.
 That energy jack-hammers the wheel back down.
 As the wheel impacts the ground it imposes shearing forces on wheel studs and stub axles.
 This causes those studs to snap.
 Stub axles break.
 Wheel bearings needing ongoing replacing.
 See Wheels Falling off Trailers

 Inadequate or non-existent spring damping also prejudice electronic stability systems.
 These rely totally on caravan braking.
 Brakes, however, are only effective when tyres are firmly on the ground.
 Without adequate spring damping, they are not.

 Caravan and tow vehicle dynamics – slip angles and load/tyre pressure etc